PelionIoT/ref-wem-webapp/README.md

     </VirtualHost>
    ```

-1. Disable the Apache default site, and enable this web application site:
+1. Disable the Apache default site and enable this web application site:

    ```
    sudo a2dissite 000-default.conf